-The examiner may wish to be circumspect when considering a sale authorized by a court order subject to appeal, if the order is not stayed.
+In certain circumstances, an examiner should not rely upon a court order authorizing a sale from the time that the order is signed or entered on the docket.
 For example, the issue of the good faith of the purchaser may be considered on appeal, even though no stay was granted.
-In re Paolo Gucci, 105 F.3d 837 (2d Cir.1997); In re Abbotts Dairies of Pennsylvania, Inc., 788 F.2d 143 (3d Cir.1986). § 363 (f) provides several bases to sell free and clear of liens, including a sale if the price is greater than the aggregate "value" of all liens, or a sale if the lien is in bona fide dispute.
+In re Paolo Gucci, 105 F.3d 837 (2d Cir.1997); In re Abbotts Dairies of Pennsylvania, Inc., 788 F.2d 143 (3d Cir.1986).
+The Bankruptcy Code § 363 (f) provides several bases to sell free and clear of liens, including a sale if the price is greater than the aggregate "value" of all liens, or a sale if the lien is in bona fide dispute.
 Many orders free and clear of liens provide that the liens attach to the proceeds, and an examiner may wish to include such requirement.
-Given the reluctance of taxing authorities to recognize such sales, the examiner may wish to require payment of taxes, absent clear approval of the order by the taxing authority.
-If the sale is made free and clear of an IRS lien, notice should be given to (1) the IRS, (2) the United States attorney for the district in which the action is brought, and (3) the Attorney General.
+Given the reluctance of taxing authorities to recognize such sales, the examiner may require payment of taxes, absent approval of the order by the taxing authority.
+For the sale to be made free and clear of an IRS lien, notice must have been given to (1) the IRS, (2) the United States attorney for the district in which the action is brought, and (3) the Attorney General.
 Fed.
 R. Bankr.
 P. 6004 (c), 7004 (b)(4), 9014.
 Notice to an insured depository institution must include notice by certified mail to an officer, unless the institution has appeared by its attorney in the bankruptcy case (if the case is filed on or after October 22, 1994).
 Fed.
 R. Bankr.
 P. 7004(h).
+The 2005 amendments to the Bankruptcy Code changed the requirements for various notices, 11 USC § 342; however, examiners reasonably and customarily rely on certificates confirming notice as evidence of compliance with the notice requirements.

 The examiner also should be aware that there is an automatic stay for 10 days after entry of the order of sale, unless the court orders otherwise.
 Fed.
 R. Bankr.
-P. 6004(g).
+P. 6004(h).
 See Standard 12.30.

-3 Collier on Bankruptcy, Chapter 363 (Matthew Bender 15th Ed.
-Revised 1996).
+3 Collier on Bankruptcy, Chapters 342, 363 (Matthew Bender 15th Ed.
+Revised 2005).